JeevendraS/DSA_python/README.md

 A circular linked list is a variation of a linked list where the last node points back to the first node, creating a circular structure.
 This means there's no "null" or "None" pointer at the end, unlike in a standard linked list.
 It's useful for applications where you need continuous access to elements or want to traverse the list in a loop.

+what is heap?

+A heap is a specialized tree-based data structure that satisfies the heap property.
+In a min-heap, for every node \( i \), the value of the parent node is less than or equal to the value of its children nodes.
+In a max-heap, the value of the parent node is greater than or equal to the value of its children nodes.
+Heaps are commonly used to implement priority queues and heapsort algorithms.